ProGraphics/prostyle.io/pages/documentation/models.md

 {% include model-props.html label="shadow" content="standard-shadow.md" %}

 ### Virtual Camera
-The frame brings each of it’s child flows to the forefront, one after the other.
+The frame brings each of its child flows to the forefront, one after the other.
 Since all of the flows are laid out in [3D](/concepts/#3d) space, they all appear to move as the view changes.
 It’s natural to think of it like a camera flying around from one flow to the next.

 ### Demonstration
 As the canvas is resized, the frame resizes to fit.
-However, the frame always maintains it's aspect ratio.
+However, the frame always maintains its aspect ratio.
 All of the content within the frame will be resized to fit as well, relative to the frame's aspect ratio.

 <div class="row">
 	<div class="medium-9 large-7 medium-centered large-centered columns">